heX16/SyncthingLazurite/README.md

 3. Open Options and **set Syncthing API key**.
    NOTE: the app can read the key from Syncthing’s config if you point it to the config folder.
 4. Click Connect.
 You should see your devices and folders populate within a few seconds.

-#### Privacy & security
- - SyncthingLazurite talks only to your local Syncthing instance using your API key.
-No data is sent to any cloud services by this app.
- - Keep your Syncthing GUI/API protected (use a strong password and do not expose it to untrusted networks).

 #### Feedback
 Issues and suggestions are welcome.
 Please open an issue on the repository’s tracker.